lespicker/jekyll-bootstrap/_posts/2013-11-30-schenks-wehmiller.md

 ### No Novice

-Hardly a novice, John was introduced to photography as a child by his father and he learned basic darkroom techniques from him during those early years.
-Traveling in the U.S. southwest starting when he was in high school perked his interest in Geology.
+Hardly a novice, John was introduced to photography as a child by his father, from whom he learned basic darkroom techniques  during those early years.
+Traveling in the U.S. southwest starting when he was in high school peaked his interest in Geology.
 Photography became an integral part of those travels, which he also employed in his teaching and field research.

 "As much as I enjoy travel and documenting scenes from places such as the Southwest," John says, "I also believe in capturing images from the 'commonplace' scenes that are all around us.
 I always have a camera with me for this purpose.... one never knows!"